-Our Board has adopted independence standards that meet or exceed the independence standards of the NYSE, including the new enhanced independence requirements for compensation committee members.
+Our Board has adopted independence standards that meet or exceed the independence standards of the NYSE, including the enhanced independence requirements for audit and compensation committee members.
 In addition, as part of our independence standards, our Board has adopted categorical standards to assist it in evaluating the independence of each of its Directors.
 The categorical standards are intended to assist our Board in determining whether or not certain direct or indirect relationships between its Directors and our Company or its subsidiaries are "material relationships" for purposes of the NYSE independence standards.
 The categorical standards establish thresholds at which any relationships are deemed to be material.

-In February 2015, the independence of each Director was reviewed, applying our independence standards.
+In February 2016, the independence of each Director was reviewed. applying our independence standards.
 The review considered relationships and transactions between each Director and his or her immediate family and affiliates and our management and our independent registered public accounting firm.

-Based on this review, our Board affirmatively determined that the following Directors are independent: Ms. Beach Lin, Mr. Griffin, Mr. Morgan, Mr. Raymund, Mr. Singleton, Mr. Tarr, Ms. Utter and Mr. Vareschi.
-Mr. Morgan's relationship described under "Transactions with Related Persons - Related Party Transactions" was determined by our Board to be immaterial because Mr. Morgan did not receive any material benefits from his company as a result of his company's ordinary business transactions with us.
+Based on this review, our Board affirmatively determined that the following Directors are independent: Ms. Beach Lin, Mr. Griffin, Mr. Morgan, Mr. O'Brien, Mr. Raymund, Mr. Singleton, Mr. Tarr, and Ms. Utter.